Matching MATLAB's resample function in Python

 First, we’ll introduce some notation:

-Define , which tells us if belongs to a specific
+Define 𝟙, which indicates if belongs to a specific set :

 Let , which represents the period after treatment.
 We can use this to set up a few key indicators:

-- if the time is after the treatment, and
+• 𝟙 if the time is after the treatment, and otherwise.

-otherwise. - if an individual is in group , meaning they received the treatment. -
+• 𝟙 if an individual is in group , meaning they received the treatment.

-if both and , identifying those in the treatment group during
+• if they are both then they refer to those in the treatment group during the post-treatment period.

 Using these indicators, we can build a simple linear regression model: